A.D. The Bible Continues / A.D. Kingdom and Empire (2015)

 Crucify him!

-Some viewers may not like the addition of fictional characters (notably, the Zealots) but it does broaden the story to include the religious and political upheaval at the time.
-The episodes follow a similar formula in that about half is fictionalized events and character driven, and the remaining events are all scripturally inspired.
-The history is a bit warped (Pilate did not crucify ten Jews a day until an assassin was found; that was likely drawn from the fall of Jerusalem and subsequent brutality in 69 AD, nor is it likely that half the disciples would be of African descent), but in all ways, this is a high quality production.
-Watching it week to week, the effect on my spiritual life was incredible.
-I was moved by it in ways that nothing else has ever moved me in before.
-It pulls no punches in addressing a lot of intense themes, including the power of forgiveness (if you do not forgive, it asks, are you truly a follower of Christ?).
+Some viewers may not like the addition of fictional characters (notably, the Zealots) but it broadens the story to include the time’s religious and political upheaval.
+The episodes follow a similar formula in half is a fictionalized event and character driven, while the remaining events are all scripturally inspired.
+The history is iffy (Pilate did not crucify ten Jews a day until he found a zealot assassin; that was drawn from the fall of Jerusalem and the subsequent brutality in 69 A.D., nor is it likely half the disciples would be of African descent), but in all ways, this is a high-quality production.
+Watching it week to week it had an incredible effect on my spiritual life.
+It moved me in ways nothing has moved me in before.
+It pulls no punches in addressing a lot of intense themes, including the power of forgiveness (if you do not forgive, are you truly a follower of Christ?).
 The miracles and instances of healing are goose bump-inducing.
-Tabitha's resurrection by the Holy Spirit actually brought me to tears.
-Each episode contrasts a lesson or belief in the followers of Jesus' lives, contrasted with the brutality of the external world.
+Tabitha’s resurrection by the Holy Spirit brought me to tears.
+Each episode contrasts a lesson or belief in the followers of Jesus’ lives, contrasted with the brutality of the external world.

 Sexual Content: